What is Video Surveillance as a Service (VSaaS)?

 Maintenance & Updates

-Setup and maintenance are the two of the most commonly cited benefits of VSaaS, which typically offer plug-and-play connectivity for cameras/bridges and automatic software updates.
+Setup and maintenance are the two of the most commonly cited benefits of VSaaS.
+It typically offers plug-and-play connectivity for cameras/bridges and automatic software updates.

 Software updates are automatically managed by the VSaaS provider and typically do not require any user or integrator action.
 This greatly simplifies the system maintenance and upgrade process compared to most traditional VMS.